The bank constructed from surplus excavated earth on the side cutting parallel to the road alignment or main canal bank is known as a spoil bank.

-In other words, when the excavated earth is not completely required for the forming the canal bank or the road embankment.
+In other words, when the excavated earth is not completely required for the forming of the canal bank or the road embankment.
 In such a case, the extra earth is deposited in the form of small banks which are known as spoil banks.

 The height of the spoil bank should be nearly 1.5 m.
-They should be constructed at a distance of 3 m from the top edge of cutting.
+They should be constructed at a distance of 3 m from the top edge of the cutting.

 The spoil bank is not continuous along the main bank, adequate spaces are left between the two adjacent spoil banks for proper drainage.